-21 Disney Movies On Netflix To Watch Before They Leave The Site Forever
+Watch These 21 Disney Movies On Netflix ASAP Before They Leave

 All of our movie streaming lives changed in 2012 when Disney struck a deal with Netflix that gave the streaming service access and exclusive rights to host some of its epic films.
 It made Netflix the place to watch all things Disney, Pixar, Lucasfilm, or Marvel, and anyone could find old and new movies they loved no matter their genre preference.
 Unfortunately, the deal was just too good to last, as now, Disney will be leaving Netflix to start its own streaming service.
 That's why it's important to catch these 21 Disney films before they leave Netflix.